 NOTE: The Blended CertIBET is offered partially face-to-face and partially online.
 There is a 15% discount for past participants on our online courses, and a 10% discount available for members of IATEFL-affiliated Associations.

-Our next course will take place in Munich in September 2017.
+Our next course will take place in Zurich in September 2017.
 If you would like the training to take place at your own institution, please contact us to discuss dates and fees.

 Language teachers need increasingly specialised skills and knowledge to be able to work effectively with business English clients.
 Companies (and their Human Resources Departments) increasingly expect business English trainers to be highly skilled and well qualified.
 The CertIBET: Certificate in International Business English Training gives you the skills, knowledge and confidence to use a range of approaches, techniques, technologies and tools with your business English clients, in a principled and effective manner.